Top 40+ AWS EC2 Interview Questions And Answers | Updated 2025

 Data about an instance that can be used to configure or oversee the active Instance is known as instance metadata.
 It includes details such as the instance type, the IP address, the AMI used to launch the Instance, and more.
 This information can be accessed from within the Instance itself without using AWS credentials, making it highly useful for dynamic configuration of your instances without hard-coding values.
 For example, you can retrieve the Instance’s public IP address for your application configuration files or scripts.
 This data is beneficial for scripting and automation tasks in cloud-init scripts or when using AWS SDKs.

-44. How do you manage traffic distribution to EC2 instances in different regions?
+44. How is traffic distribution managed to EC2 instances in different regions?

 Ans: